Authenticity versus post-truth: what business leaders need to know

 In the post-truth world, where society and social media in particular are awash with fake news, false rumours and out-of-context conversations, public opinion is increasingly shaped more by emotion and personal belief than objective fact.
 So how worried should brands and businesses be about the influence of this trend on their industries and operations?
 And what role does authenticity play in mitigating and managing both the threat and the fallout?

 With our lives subject to a heady mix of opportunities, agendas and always-on technology, authenticity is increasingly vital to brands who rely upon the trust it can engender to forge connections, and foster productive and profitable relationships with consumers, customers and clients.
-But, of course, the fact is that anyone, anywhere, can say whatever they want to about who you are and what you do – regardless if it’s 100% fact-less or fabricated – directly to a mass global audience online.
+But, of course, the fact is that anyone, anywhere, can say whatever they want to about who you are and what you do – regardless if it’s 100 per cent fact-less or fabricated – directly to a mass global audience online.

 Understand your truth as a business and act accordingly